dfelinto/blender-manual/manual/modifiers/modify/vertex_weight.rst

  .. warning::

-   FIXME - warning body below

-This implies that it *might* add vertices to the affected vertex group (it will never remove vertices, though); see below for details.‏
+	This implies that it *might* add vertices to the affected vertex group (it will never remove vertices, though); see below for details.

 Options